 Studio photographers will appreciate that the Nikon Df (unlike the X-A1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A1 and the Df have been discontinued, but can regularly be found used on eBay.
+Both the X-A1 and the Df have been discontinued, but can regularly be found used on ebay.
 The X-A1 was replaced by the Fujifilm X-A2, while the Df does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A1 Manual (free pdf) or the online Nikon Df Manual.
+Further information on the features and operation of the X-A1 and Df can be found, respectively, in the Fujifilm X-A1 Manual (free pdf) or the online Nikon Df Manual.

 So how do things add up?
 Is the Fujifilm X-A1 better than the Nikon Df or vice versa?
 The listing below highlights the relative strengths of the two models.